Coronavirus Death Toll Will Be ‘Much, Much Lower’ Than Projected, CDC Director Says

 “Across the United States, even as coronavirus deaths are being recorded in terrifying numbers — many hundreds each day — the true death toll is likely much higher,” the report reads.

-According to the report, paramedics in New York City claim that many people who were symptomatic of coronavirus died at home without ever being tested.
+According to The New York Times, paramedics in New York City claim that many people who were symptomatic of coronavirus died at home without ever being tested.
 In Virginia, a funeral director claimed that the remains of three people allegedly tested positive for COVID-19.
 But curiously, the director said there was no indication of the infection on two of the death certificates.

 Outside of America, China‘s death toll from the pandemic has also been questioned.
-Although the Chinese government claimed late last month that 2,535 died from the virus in Wuhan — the reported source of the infection — residents claim that the number is closer to 47,000.
+Although the Chinese government claimed late last month that 2,535 people died from the virus in Wuhan — the reported epicenter of the infection — residents claim the number is closer to 47,000.